Physical Health and Sleep: How They Are Connected

 • Type 2 Diabetes: Lack of sleep affects the body's ability to regulate blood sugar levels, leading to insulin resistance.
 Insulin resistance is a key factor in the development of type 2 diabetes.
 Chronic sleep deprivation can also lead to increased production of stress hormones, which further worsen insulin resistance and increase the risk of developing diabetes.

 • Obstructive Sleep Apnea: OSA is a condition characterized by pauses in breathing during sleep, often due to a blockage in the airway.
 Sleep deprivation can contribute to the development or worsening of OSA.
 This condition not only disrupts sleep quality but can also have serious implications for physical health.
+Learn more about sleep apnea here.

 • Heart Attack and Stroke: Lack of sleep elevates blood pressure and increases inflammation in the body.
 These factors can contribute to the development of cardiovascular diseases and increase the likelihood of experiencing a heart attack.
 It is crucial to prioritize sufficient sleep as part of a healthy lifestyle to reduce the risk of heart-related issues.